tock/tock/doc/Design.md

    the ideal.

 2. Chip-agnostic, portable, peripheral drivers and subsystems.
 These typically live in the `capsules` crate.
-These includes things like the virtual alarms and virtual I2C stack, as well as drivers for hardware peripherals not on the chip itself (e.g. sensors, radios, etc).
+These include things like virtual alarms and virtual I2C stack, as well as drivers for hardware peripherals not on the chip itself (e.g. sensors, radios, etc).
 These drivers typically rely on the chip-specific drivers through the HILs.